Skip to content

 This plugin exports entry file patterns.

-In summary: if rollup is listed as a dependency then rollup.config.* files are added as entry files.
+In summary: if tailwind is listed as a dependency then tailwind.config.* files are added as entry files.

 The next example shows how to handle a tool that has its own particular configuration object.